Statistics on Insurance for Work Abroad and Posted Workers

 Worker who works in several countries

-A person as referred to in Article 13 of the EU Regulation on social security who works regularly in two or more EU Member States.
+A person who works regularly in two or more countries.

 The statistics on insurance for work abroad and posted workers is published by the Finnish Centre for Pensions.